macdonst/enhance-workshop-codemash/docs/module05-static-assets.md

 These files should be cached so that they only have to be downloaded by the browser if the file changes.

 If the asset meets these requirements it can be put in the public folder.

+## Exercise 1: Create a print only stylesheet

 Our print only stylesheet does so lets put it there.
 Copy and past the file below to `/public/print-resume.css`.